hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/681_40_friday_august_2.md

 FRIDAY, *August 2, 1895*.

-Nishthâ (devotion to one ideal) is the beginning of realisation.
+Nishthā (devotion to one ideal) is the beginning of realisation.
 "Take the honey out of all flowers; sit and be friendly with all, pay reverence to all, say to all, 'Yes, brother, yes, brother', but keep firm in your own way."
 A higher stage is actually to take the position of the other.
 If I am all, why can I not really and actively sympathise with my brother and see with his eyes?
-While I am weak, I must stick to one course (Nishthâ), but when I am strong, I can feel with every other and perfectly sympathise with his ideas.
+While I am weak, I must stick to one course (Nishthā), but when I am strong, I can feel with every other and perfectly sympathise with his ideas.

 The old idea was: "Develop one idea at the expense of all the rest".
 The